 So here we have another archaeological Red Herring designed to put honest researchers off.
 And it doesn't bode well when trying to resolve Avebury's second cove to be found in Longstone's field near the village of Beckhampton.

-The Longstone's Cove, or what is left of it, lies alongside the prehistoric Beckhampton Avenue of stone that once entered the Avebury Henge via its western causeway.
+The Longstone's Cove, or what is left of it, lies alongside the prehistoric Beckhampton Avenue of stone that once entered the Avebury henge via its western causeway.

-Avebury's Henge has long been known to be an internal device...
+Avebury's henge has long been known to be an internal device...
 'I observed further that as these stones generally have a rough and a smoother side, they took care to place the most sightly side of the stone inward, towards the included area.'
 Avebury, a temple to the British Druids.
 Stukeley W, 1727.

 Professor Atkinson said the same thing about Stonehenge...'The main concern of the builders was to produce a presentable finish on those surfaces which would be seen from the interior of the site - the exception being the great trilithon.'
 Stonehenge, page 121.
 Atkinson R, 1956.